 These drums I do not paint.
 I just play them.

 My painted drums are vegan buffalo drums from REMO.
-Just google Remo and you find them anywhere worldwide.
+What is a vegan drum?
+A drum that does not use animal skin - so it has a synthetic skin!
+Just google Remo and you find them anywhere worldwide (the "naked" drum all white).
 They are quite famous as they hold their tune no matter the weather and are easy to travel with and make good instruments for outdoor use.
 Plus they sound good!

 To paint the remo drums, I use acrylic paint, acrylic markers and acrylish varnish to seal them off at the end.
+The brand of markers and varnish is MOLOTOW.
 I suggest to get a good quality for the paint and varnish and test them out on paper, wood, etc. before you actually start painting the drum.